Our Vision, Values and Aims

 At Stanborough, we provide the structure and support each student needs to achieve academic success.
 As a result of this, our students consistently meet and surpass national averages at the GCSE level.
 We also provide numerous opportunities for students to cultivate the social skills that will empower them to interact well with members of the wider society.

 As a Christian school, Stanborough seeks to sensitise all students of the need to live a life that is pleasing in the eyes of God.
-British values such as honesty, tolerance, dedication and respect are actively taught.
+British values such as democracy, the rule of law, individual liberty, mutual respect for and tolerance are actively taught.
 Students are provided with multiple opportunities to internalise the values and attitudes that will empower them to achieve personal and academic success in our global community.

 When it was first founded in 1919, Stanborough School catered primarily to the children of overseas missionaries.
 This changed when the decision was made to offer a wider range of students access to the quality education provided at Stanborough.